ashejim/C964/_build/html/_sources/task2_part_c.md

 Jupyter notebook is a great place to start for the application's front end.
 Passing applications often include only the notebook (.ipynb) and data files.
 Jupyter notebooks are a great way to present code and information together, but you can also progressively develop them into a more polished product.
 For example, a development path might look like the following:

-- Python IDE &rarr; Jupyter notebook (.ipynb) &rarr; notebook with widgets &rarr; hosted notebook with widgets &rarr; web app.
+- Python IDE → Jupyter notebook (.ipynb) → notebook with widgets → hosted notebook with widgets → web app.

 Provided the [minimal app criteria](task2c:appreqs) are met, submitting at any point along this path will pass part C. You can use whatever language or libraries you like.
 However, we recommend Python.
 For ML libraries,  the [scikit-learn](https://scikit-learn.org/stable/) (aka sklearn) is a great choice.
 In addition to having an extensive collection of ML-specific tools and tutorials, WGU has better faculty support for these.